Q: I am a newbie and want to know how to get started in the ant keeping hobby. Please help!

 A: No, we do not cover any customs or duty fees incurred at the border of your country.

-A: We deal with returns/refund on a case to case basis.
+A: We deal with returns/refunds on a case to case basis.
 For damaged products we would be happy to send a replacement or offer a product refund.
 We will ask you for photos of the damage and may or may not ask you to mail your damaged product back to us.
 Sadly, we do not offer full replacements or refunds on damaged products.
+We offer free cancellation 24 hours after an order is placed, but requests for cancellation after 24 hrs would incur a cancellation fee of 10%.

 Q: Help!
 I purchased your Ultimate Ant Keeping Handbook Ebook and am having problems downloading it.
 How can I get it?